danchoys-d2f/ios-project-culture/Categories/Architecture.md

 When you are not responsible for creating an object, obviously, you won't be able to pass a dependency through a constructor.
 For example, this is the case for view controllers.

-Therefore you must declare a public implicitly unwrapped optional property and make sure it is property set by the time it is used.
-It's OK here to use an unwrapped optional, because failure to pass a dependency is a serious issue and a crash would let you find it out faster.
+To work around this problem you must declare a public implicitly unwrapped optional property and make sure it is properly set by the time it is first used.
+It's OK here to use an implicitly unwrapped optional, because failure to pass a dependency is a serious issue and a crash will let you find it out faster.

 ```swift
 class MyViewController {